 “Your love is so powerful.
 You lift me up, I no longer cry.
 You pump life into my veins.
 Take it away and I will die.
 Your Love is My Oxygen.
 It’s the lifeline to my heart.
 I’m so glad I found you.
 I’ll love you till death do us part.”
 Lyrics from Your Love is My Oxygen.

 You need oxygen to survive.
 Likewise, a relationship needs love to survive and stay healthy.

 How do you put oxygen in your love life?

 - Demonstrate your love to your partner.
 Don’t just tell, show as well.
 Words are cheap, so take action.

 - Spend quality time together.
 Choose a day of the week when you’re able to go out on romantic dates.
 Or even for a walk in the park.

-- Communicate and take time to talk properly.
+- Communicate and talk properly.
 Don’t skim the surface of conversations and mumble your replies.
 Actively listen and respond.

 - Make your partner feel special and important.
-Put love notes in their pockets for them to find when they’re out.
+Put love notes in his pockets for him to find when he’s out and about.

 - Take turns to massage each other regularly, especially after a stressful day at work.

-- Keep the heat burning steady in your relationship.
+- Keep the heat burning steadily in your relationship.
 Live each day with each other like it’s the last day together.

 - Remember how love was sweet when you first met?
 Recapture those feelings.

 - Work hard at keeping the wow factor that sparked the love fire in the first place.